nspcc-dev/neofs-spec/01-arch/04-object_split.md

   At this point, all the information about the object under split is known.
 Hence, the last part contains not only the `split_id` and `previous` fields, but also the `ObjectID` of the original large object in its `parent` field, signed `ObjectID` in `parent_signature` and original object's `Header` in `parent_header`.

 * Link object \
   There are special "Link objects" that have the same common `split_id`, do not have any payload, but contain original object's `ObjectID` in `parent` field, it's signature in `parent_signature`, original object's `Header` in `parent_header` and the list of all object parts with payload in repeated `children` field.
-Link objects help to speed up the large object reconstruction and `HEAD` requests processing.
+Link objects help to speed up large object reconstruction and `HEAD` request processing.
 If Link object is lost, the original large object still will be reconstructed from its parts, but it will require more actions from NeoFS nodes.

 ### Object Split V2
-\pagebreak

 ![Large object split V2](pic/object_split_all_v2)